How to Be Happy in a Relationship: Feel Loved and AppreciatedNone None

 Make Date Night a Priority

-One study found that couples who spend time alone together at least once a week are 3.5 times more likely to report “being happy” in their marriages.
+A survey from the National Marriage Project found that couples who spend time alone together at least once a week are 3.5 times more likely to report “being happy” in their marriages.
 And get this: they’re also 3.5 times more “sexually satisfied” in their marriage than couples who don’t make time for each other.
 So take a hint from happy couples and schedule time for date night—not only does it let you spend time with each other without distractions—it's also an opportunity to be generous with your partner, and there's a good chance they'll do the same.

 Inspire Thanks by Responding to Each Other's Needs